sahildharod/CS753-GradTTS/README.md

 The paper GRAD-TTS presented the first acoustic feature generator utilizing the concept of diffusion probabilistic modelling.
 The main generative engine of Grad-TTS is the diffusion-based decoder that transforms Gaussian noise parameterized with the encoder output into mel-spectrogram while alignment is performed with Monotonic Alignment Search.
 The model we propose allows to vary the number of decoder steps at inference, thus providing a tool to control the trade-off between inference speed and synthesized speech quality.

 In this hacker role, we made the following changes to the original implementation:
 1) Drawing inspiration from lightweight models, we replaced the regular convolutions in the ResNet block of the decoder which has a UNet architecture with depthwise separable convolutions to reduce parameters and computation.
-Here are the modified codes that use depthwise separable convolutions in the ResNet Block.
+Here are the modified codes that use depthwise separable convolutions in the ResNet Block (in ```model/diffusion.py)```
 ```python
 class SeparableConv2d(BaseModule):